CreatorDev/DeviceServer/doc/devauth.md

 ### Introduction

 Client connection to the device server CoAP interface requires that the client possesses either a valid device certificate or a pre-shared key (PSK), collectively known as *identities*.
+Since a bootstrap service is used to allocate devices to a particular device server, a bootstrap URL will also be required.

 On installation the device server database will contain admin key and secret tokens used to generate access keys and device certificates which will be associated with your organisation.